leafo/pgmoon/README.md

 ### `new(options={})`

 Creates a new `Postgres` object from a configuration object.
-All options are optinal unless otherwise stated.
+All fields are optional unless otherwise stated.
 The newly created object will not automatically connect, you must call `conect` after creating the object.

 Available options: